You have super powers. Use them for good. We catch bad guys and stop online fraud. It's fun. It's hard. It matters. We need you.

 It's hard.
 This is Amazon, so of course our services are low latency, high throughput, highly scalable, and failure proof.
 Our fraud prevention systems are also highly reactive: we process multiple terabytes of data yet notice changes in individual behavior patterns in seconds.
 Even by Amazon standards, our datasets are massive and our transaction rates impressive, and everything is built with a scrupulous attention to security.

 It matters.
 Amazon is one of the world's most trusted companies.
 Consider the implications of losing that trust.
 Third-party sellers account for nearly half the items purchased on Amazon.
 This nearly always goes smoothly; but when sellers cheat buyers, everyone loses.
 Even after we refund their money, buyers are less likely to shop at Amazon in the future.
 Legitimate sellers lose potential sales and are less likely to sell on Amazon.
 And of course, the money Amazon pays in refunds and chargebacks goes straight to our bottom line and ultimately results in higher prices for all our customers.

-We are looking for a gifted and experienced software engineer to anchor this team, and design the next generation of fraud risk management systems for Amazon.
+We are looking for a gifted software engineer to design the next generation of fraud risk management systems for Amazon.

 Amazon is one of the world's most trusted companies.
 Help us keep it that way.

 Amazon is a company operating a marketplace for consumers, sellers, and content creators.